About

 - Curation:

-- Strength training and reformer pilates: Strengthening my back and core, aligning my body and mind.
+- Strength training and pilates: Getting stronger, aligning my body and mind.

 I care about causes in climate change, intersectional feminism, and mental health.
 In the past, I used to volunteer at a local climate youth group and a women empowerment group.